stanfrbd/javame/README.md

 If you want to execute this script with the command "javame", copy the content of "function_javame.txt" in the .bashrc or .bash_profile or .profile.

+# Issues with -bash: $'\r': command not found

+Please go to Wiki.